levelrin/notes/tshark.md

 It operates at a low level (raw packet headers).

-For example, `tshark -i eth0 -f "tcp port 80"` will capture network traffic on port 80 only, which is suitable for capturing HTTP communication.
+For example, `tshark -i any -f "tcp port 80"` will capture network traffic on port 80 only, which is suitable for capturing HTTP communication.

 ### Display Filter (-Y)

 It operates at a high level.

-For example, `tshark -i eth0 -f "tcp port 80" -Y "http"` will display the HTTP communication.
+For example, `tshark -i any -f "tcp port 80" -Y "http"` will display the HTTP communication.

 Note that only minimum information would be displayed.